txy0414/Test-Backend-1/README.md

 # USThing Recruitment Test 1 - Backend

 ## Introduction :information_source:
-In this test, you will build a server for getting user data **from university website**. :tada:
+In this test, you will build a server for getting user data **from our demo university website**. :tada:

 You are allowed to find help online by searching related material.